entropicalabs/entropica_qaoa/PackageOutline.md

 functions) and is probably easier to maintain.
 If changes are made to an object the corresponding plot function is not in a different file.

-Or split the difference: Let the objects plot themselves, but put visualizations that aren't tied to a particular object in here?
+Or: Split the difference: Let the objects plot themselves, but put visualizations that aren't tied to a particular object in here?

+Or: Put plot_qaoa_parameters function here, that simply calls parameters.plot()
 """

 def plot_qaoa_energy_landscape(hamiltonian, parameters):